-Founded in 1971 as the first community-based legal clinic in Ontario, former Ontario Chief Justice and Osgoode alumnus, Roy McMurtry ’58, called the Parkdale Community Legal Services Clinic (PCLS) one of Osgoode’s proudest achievements.
-Osgoode students were instrumental in establishing the Clinic and since its inception, have been an integral part of PCLS.
-Recognizing that many of the problems in the Parkdale community are systemic, PCLS embraces a model of community lawyering that integrates strategies designed to redress individual legal problems with those designed to facilitate broader systemic reform.
+Established in 1971 as the first community-based legal clinic in Ontario, former Ontario Chief Justice and Osgoode alumnus, Roy McMurtry ’58, called the Parkdale Community Legal Services Clinic (PCLS) one of Osgoode’s proudest achievements.
+Osgoode students were instrumental in establishing the Clinic and from the beginning, have been integral to delivering services directly to the Clinic’s clients.
+Recognizing that many legal and socio-economic problems in the Parkdale community are systemic, PCLS embraces a model of community lawyering that integrates strategies to redress individual legal problems with those designed to facilitate broader systemic reform.
 The systemic work of the Clinic takes many forms including public legal education, community development, coalition building, community organizing, media strategizing, and law reform.
-PCLS works with people in the community to identify issues and challenges that are facing them collectively and to develop strategies to address these issues.
+PCLS works with low-income community members to identify issues and challenges that are facing them collectively and to develop strategies to address these issues.

 Visit the PCLS website for more information.